Board of Directors

-Ava Doyle is an educator with a strong passion for Oklahomans educated in political/civic engagement, media literacy, domestic and international affairs, and many other issues.
+Ava Doyle, Secretary, is an educator with a strong passion for Oklahomans educated in political/civic engagement, media literacy, domestic and international affairs, and many other issues.
 She is a graduate from the University of Oklahoma where she earned her bachelor’s degree in Journalism-Public Relations and a minor in Nonprofit Organization Studies.
 While there, she gained opportunities to intern and work in the business, nonprofit, and public sectors, and to study and intern abroad in Washington, D.C. and Daegu, South Korea.
 Currently, she teaches financial literacy and returned to the University of Oklahoma to pursue a master’s degree in Adult and Higher Education Administration.
 Ava is a “Big Sister” with Big Brothers and Big Sisters of Oklahoma City and a board member on the Central Oklahoma Workforce Industrial Board’s Youth Council.
 A native of Broken Arrow, Oklahoma, she resides in Oklahoma City with her cat.

 Lindsey Miller is a veteran political fundraising consultant, and the founder of PoliticalHeadStart.com, an online training site for candidates.
 In 2011 she helped start The Div, Inc, a non-profit dedicated to teaching Oklahoma kids to code, and she still serves on the board of directors.
 She is a lifelong Oklahoman and cares deeply about the direction our state is heading.
 She lives in Oklahoma City with her husband and 2 unruly, but very sweet children.